brewmajsters/brewmaster-backend/README.md

     - **develop** branch containing changes implemented in specific sprint.
     - **feature/** branches containing implementations of specific issues/features.

+#### Testing

+Implemented tests are located in path `core/tests/*`.
+To run test file, its needed to name it with prefix `test_*.py`.
+Tests are implemented with [pytest](https://github.com/pytest-dev/pytest/) library.
+Pytest settings are located in project root file `pytest.ini`.

+- To run tests it's needed to type command `pytest`.

+#### Seeding DB

+Database seed is made with library [flask-seeder](https://github.com/diddi-/flask-seeder).
+All seeders are located in path `seeds/*`

+- To seed database with fake data for test purposes, its necessary to run command `flask seed run`.

 Cheers! :beers:, by team **Brewmasters**.